-In the top left, there are five buttons:
+In the top left, there are six buttons:

-- Clear filters: This button will clear all filters applied via the column headers and will only be seen when a filter is applied
+- Clear filters: This button will clear all filters applied via the column headers Note: this will only be seen when a filter is applied.

 - Add new: This button loads a modal window which allows you to add a new Host.

-- Bulk edit: This button loads a modal window which allows you to change the same settings for more than one Hosts at a time.
-For more information, see Bulk Edit.
+- Edit or Bulk Edit: This button loads a modal window which allows you to change the same settings for one or more Hosts, depending on how many are selected with check boxes.

 - Export: This button allows you to download the list of Hosts and their relevant data (Host Group, Host template(s), etc) in the chosen format.

-In the bottom left, a set of controls enables you to move quickly between the paginated list when a large number of Hosts is in the system.
+In the bottom left, a set of controls enables you to move quickly between the paginated list when a large number of Hosts are in the system.

 A drop-down menu allows you to configure the number of Hosts visible on the page.
 There are options for '5, 10, 25, 50, 100 and 250' Hosts per page.
 There is also a string of text highlighting the limit of Hosts that can be added to this system, based on your licensing plan.